Do you spend your weekends glued to the TV watching your favorite teams battle it out?

 3. Write for the local newspaper

-Local papers generally have a sports section, so why not reach out to them and see if they could use a writer?
+Local papers generally have a sports section, so why not reach out to them and see if they could use a sports writer?

 You could cover high school, college, amateur or professional sports.
 They may need coverage of home or away games or a variety of other types of stories.

-4. Contribute to popular publications
+4. Learn how to pitch popular publications

 Contently’s rate database also lists a number of sports-related publications and contributor-reported fees, including one writer who received $1,500 for an investigative piece for SB Nation Longform.